FlorianStuettgen/FlorianStuettgen/README.md

 I schedule engagements in advance and keep the active workload deliberately limited.

-For substantive project-controls, data-assurance, SQL, or recruiter inquiries aligned with project controls and data systems,
+For substantive project-controls, data-assurance, SQL, or recruiter inquiries aligned with project controls and data systems:

 [contact me on LinkedIn](https://www.linkedin.com/in/florian-stuettgen).
 Please include the problem, relevant context, and expected timing.